If you came here expecting an answer to a question that you did not find, please let us know.

 In other words, you can use a slash command to invoke a link trigger that will kick off a workflow.

-At this time, apps that run on Slack are built with Typescript in a Deno runtime environment.
+At this time, apps deployed to Slack's managed infrastructure are built with Typescript in a Deno runtime environment.

 , the local development version of your app connects to Slack via socket mode directly from where you're developing.
 As you use Slack (or other tools) to interact with your app's triggers, workflows, and functions, data is sent back and forth against your latest saved code.
 Use this while you're still tweaking things.
 Your development app is generally only shared with other collaborators, though you can test the full range of trigger options anyway.